Primary Key Points

 Another fantastic way microbiomes work their magic is by reducing those pesky stress hormones.
 Yup, they're like stress-busters!

 Certain strains of beneficial bacteria have been found to do wonders in reducing levels of the stress hormone cortisol.
-And trust me, keeping cortisol in check is a big deal.
+Trust me; keeping cortisol in check is a big deal.
 [9]

 When cortisol levels are chronically elevated, it can lead to a whole array of issues.
 Brain fog, anxiety, depression, mood swings, memory loss, trouble concentrating, weight gain, sleep problems, digestive woes—you name it.
 It's like a domino effect on our well-being.
 In extreme cases, it can even be associated with mental disorders like schizophrenia.